The-Mettle-Project/mettle-core/docs/compilation.md

 # Compilation

-This document describes how to compile Mettle programs and the available compiler options.
+The `mettle` command is the reference driver: it runs the Mettle frontend (lexer, parser, semantic analysis) to lower source into libmtlc IR, then drives the backend (optimize, code generation, link).
+This document describes how to compile Mettle programs with it and the options it accepts.
+To drive the backend from a different frontend, see [Writing a frontend for libmtlc](embedding.md).

 ## Compiler Usage